 What is the civic integration process?

-You are an asylum status holder and have finished your broad intake.
+You are a family migrant and have finished your broad intake.
 You are starting your civic integration process.
 You will be learning Dutch, preparing yourself for life in our municipality, and getting ready to participate actively in our community.
 By the end, you will have a diploma or certificate.
 You have three years to complete the civic integration process.

 Your civic integration process

 You will not be going through the civic integration process alone.
 You will have help from your contact person at the municipality until you get to the end of the process.
 You got to know your contact person during your broad intake.

 Which learning route?